Review of the Best Low Flush Toilets

 A siphon jet that flushes 1.6gpf will be way more effective than the same system using 1.28gpf, of course.
-But the purpose is to save water, which the 1.6gallons cannot do as well as the low flush toilets.
+But the purpose is to save water, which the 1.6 gallons cannot do as well as the low flush toilets.

-Q: Does a low flush toilet actually work?
+Q: Does a low-flush toilet actually work?

-Q: Does a low flush toilet require frequent cleaning?
+Q: Does a low-flush toilet require frequent cleaning?

 A: Yes, a low flush toilet requires frequent cleaning as sometimes the water is not enough for a thorough cleaning, especially when you have too many people using the same toilet.
-But the small size and easy to clean design make frequent cleaning easy rather than tedious.
+But the small size and easy-to-clean design make frequent cleaning easy rather than tedious.

-Q: Why is my low flush toilet getting clogged after every couple of uses?
+Q: Why is my low-flush toilet getting clogged after every couple of uses?

 A: Because you have dumped too many toilet tissues in it, and it is used frequently.
 Or you might have bought a low-quality toilet.
-Save water and save trees also by not wasting toilet papers.
+Save water and save trees also by not wasting toilet paper.
 It will get clogged pretty quickly if you are not using or cleaning it the right way.